saadc10/veritage-capital-website/README.md

     ```bash
     live-server
     ```
-    Or open the `index.html` file in your web browser directly.
+    Or open the `index` file in your web browser directly.